singh-man/books/crackingTheCoding/17_hard.md

 30	}
 31
-32	/*  HashMaplist<String, Integer>  is a  HashMap  that maps from Strings to 33	*  Arraylist<Integer>.
+32	/*  HashMaplist<String, Integer>  is a  HashMap  that maps from Strings to 33	*  ArrayList<Integer>.
 See  appendix for   implementation.  * /
 ```
 We could have also used a substring and equals function, instead of writing isAtLocation.
 This is slightly faster (though not in terms of big 0) because it doesn't require creating a bunch of substrings.

-This will take 0( kbt) time, where k is the length of the longest string in T, b is the length of the bigger string, and t is the number of smaller strings within T.
+This will take O(kbt) time, where k is the length of the longest string in T, b is the length of the bigger string, and t is the number of smaller strings within T.

 **Solution #2**